Glen Allen-Richmond, Virginia

 For this reason the American Diabetes Association's Central Virginia office is committed to educating the public about how to stop diabetes and support those living with the disease.
 We are here to help.

-The 5th Annual Garden Party will celebrate the Association’s 75th Anniversary and our working to improve the lives of people with diabetes through research, education and advocacy.
-The festive evening includes a cocktail reception, live and silent auctions, dinner and entertainment.
+The Garden Party: Diamond Gala will celebrate the Association’s 75th Anniversary and our working to improve the lives of people with diabetes through research, education and advocacy.
+The festive evening at the historic John Marshall Ballrooms includes a cocktail reception, live and silent auctions, dinner and entertainment.

 Live Empowered Program

 The Live Empowered program increases awareness of diabetes and the importance of early diagnosis and treatment within the African American community.
 Diabetes is one of the most serious health problems this demographic faces today, with 25 percent of African Americans between the ages of 65 and 74 having diabetes.

 For more information, contact Avanti Allen-Benson at 757-424-6662 ext.
 3277 or email@example.com.

 A research-based initiative, Stop Diabetes @ Work can be customized to fit within your existing wellness efforts or used as a stand-alone healthy worksite program.
 Turnkey materials including healthy lifestyle advice, recipes, diabetes management information and more can be co-branded and shared with your employees all year long.